Please Contact Us or Visit Our Showrooms

 We are open…by appointment!

-We are currently very busy with projects and are often at meetings onsite throughout the country therefore it is best to give us a call to make an appointment for a convenient time to suit everyone…….thank you
+We are currently very busy with projects and are often at meetings onsite throughout the country therefore it is always best to give us a call to make an appointment for a convenient time to suit everyone which allows you time to relax and explore our extensive display of wood floors…….thank you.

 We very much look forward to working with you